biconcavelens/Search_and_Rescue/README.md

 Trishanth Mellimi
 24/B03/049

-line 82 can be uncommented if viewer wants to check the masking in line 138, please change the figsize for better viewing according to your screen
+line 82 can be uncommented if viewer wants to check the masking <br>
+in line 138, please change the figsize for better viewing according to your screen